PTSD and Drug Addiction Treatment at Lumina Recovery

 PTSD is a relatively common disorder, with millions of people worldwide experiencing it at some point in their lives.
 Its impact can be far-reaching, affecting not just the individuals who suffer from it but also their families, friends, and communities.

+Co-occurring PTSD and substance abuse can be especially prevalent among hospitalized trauma survivors, with studies showing that between 62% and 79% have one or more alcohol or drug use comorbidities.
 The condition can lead to significant emotional pain, the development of other mental disorders, and relationship challenges, and can impair one’s ability to function in daily life.
-PTSD often co-occurs with substance use disorder, and both conditions can significantly affect daily functioning.
+This is why concurrent treatment of PTSD and substance use disorders is the best route, as both conditions can significantly affect daily functioning.

 At our PTSD and addiction treatment centers, we assess each individual to understand their specific type of PTSD, ensuring that the treatment plan addresses their unique experiences and symptoms.
 Assessments also consider the relationship between trauma and addiction to provide comprehensive care.